Bradley Vliet

-Bradley Miguel Dirk Vliet (born 24 March 1998) is a Dutch professional footballer who plays as a left back for Canadian club Pacific FC.
+Bradley Miguel Dirk Vliet (born 24 March 1998) is a Dutch professional footballer who plays as a left back.

 Club career

 Early career

 Born in Rotterdam, Vliet played in the youth systems of Feyenoord, Sparta Rotterdam and NAC Breda.
 In the 2017–18 season, he sat on the bench for a few games for NAC in the Eredivisie, but did not make his senior debut.
 In 2018, he was on trial at RKC Waalwijk, but this did not result in a contract.

 At the beginning of 2019, he joined the second team of SC Cambuur, and played in the Beloften Eredivisie.
 However, once again, he did not make an appearance for the first team.
 In 2019, after a trial period at SC Telstar, he left for Croatian Prva HNL club NK Lokomotiva.
 He did not play there either, and during the 2019–20 season he even trialled with ADO Den Haag in February, without this amounting to a move.